marco-morales/QMSS-GR5069_Spring2018/week_03/README.md

 * **portability**
 * **scalability**

 This week we'll discuss some principles - and tricks - that take your projects to that level.
+To prepare the discussion, you may want to skim through some of the links below to get a sense of how people have implemented DS projects and the structures they have though behind their proposed structures.

 ### Creating DS project structures